 |The texts are visible only in 2D mode and are not displayed in 3D Viewer.|

 You can move the text or group it with other figures on the layout and also rotate and align it to other texts and figures.

 |To move the text (or any other object), select it, hold Ctrl and drag it with the mouse or use Move command from the context menu.

-To group and un-group texts or rotate and align them (or any other objects), first select the objects (by selection rectangle or by holding Shift and clicking over each of them) and then use corresponding commands in the Objects menu.
+To group and un-group texts or align them (or any other objects), first select the objects (by selection rectangle or by holding Shift and clicking over each of them) and then use corresponding commands in the Objects menu.